 3.6.2.
 Leases

-To ensure clustering issues get resolved as fast as possible, Stream can use a CRD (Custom Resource Definition) named Lease (akka.io/v1/leases).
-We strongly recommend that you use this mechanism, however it implies that you have the necessary permissions to install CRDs onto your server.
-In case you don't, the feature can be disabled by passing the --skip-crds flag to the Helm command when installing the chart, and setting the leases.enabled key to false.
-If you want to manually install the CRD, you can check the crds/leases.yml file.
+To ensure clustering issues get resolved as fast as possible, Stream can use Kubernetes leases.
+We strongly recommend that you use this safety mechanism.
+However, the feature can be disabled by setting the leases.enabled key to false.